Everything you need to know about Finland including background, food culture, history of Finland, and popular recipes to make.

 The capital of Finland is Helsinki, which is the 2nd most northern capital in the world (falling just behind Reykjavík, Iceland).
 Finland is so far north that some of the country is even located inside the Arctic Circle.

 Because of their geographical location, some northern parts of Finland see the sun for 24 hours a day in the summer, and, conversely, have 24 hours of darkness in the winter.
 The geography does, however, provide a great location for seeing the Northern Lights, also known as Aurora Borealis.
+You’ll find the people of Iceland have limited daylight as well.

 Every year, Finland gains about 7 square kilometers of land, because the land is starting to bounce back after having been pressed down by glaciers for so long.
 It is rising out of the sea!